lgtm-migrator/ClarksonCJ-Site/content/about.md

 +++
-title = "About Chris"
+title = "About Me"
 slug = "about"
 thumbnail = "images/tn.png"
-description = "About Chris Clarkson"
+description = "Chris Clarkson: Hacker, Developer and Crasher of Drones"
 +++

 ---------------------------
-Identifies as Developer, Hacker, and Geek.
-Has a passion for all things tech especially if it is Cyber Security related.

-Loves Science Fiction and Fantasy.
-Favourite books are the Lord of the Rings and books from the Warhammer 40k Universe.
-Prefers TV Series to Films, Game of Thrones, Walking Dead, Stargate etc. but does enjoy films from the MCU and Star Wars.
+Hi, I'm Chris.
+I am a Hacker, Developer and Geek.
+I have a passion for all things Cyber Security, but my main areas of focus are in Hardware "hacking" (making and breaking) and the Cloud.
+You can never know everything, but knowledge is power; so I always strive to learn something new as often as family, work and life allow.

-Also a keen motorcyclist and boulderer when not chasing around after 2 kids and my darling wife.
+I am also a motorcyclist and boulderer when not chasing around after 2 kids and my darling wife.
+Recently, I have taken the first steps in getting out and about with FPV Drones, not for racing but freestyle; in particular the camera footage you can get with them while pulling some insane stunts.
+One day I would love to have the abilities with a drone that people like [JohnnyFPV](https://www.youtube.com/channel/UC7O8KgJdsE_e9op3vG-p2dg) have.

 ---------------------------

 ## InfoBytes

-Some fun facts about Chris:
+Some facts about Chris:

 * Contract IT Consultant based in North of England
 * Loves all things Cyber Security (Seriously, he doesnt shut up about it - The Wife!).
+* Beginner freestyle FPV Drone pilot
-* From Rotherham, UK.
+* From West Yorkshire, UK.
 * Married for 7 years.
 * 2 Kids and a Dog too.
 * Crossed the IT-verse in my career so far, from SysAdmin, Development, Platform, DevOps, and finally into Security.
+* Loves Sci-Fi and Fantasy (TV, Film and Books) - WH40K, MCU, LoTR
+* Eclectic music tastes
-* Rides Ninja 600 but really wants a Harley.
+* Rides a Kawasaki Ninja 600 but really wants a Harley.

 Have questions?
 Feel free to [ask me on Twitter](https://twitter.com/ClarksonCJ).